berkerpeksag/berkerpeksag.github.io/README.md

 $ cd berkerpeksag/
 $ fab dev
 $ source bin/activate
-$ ./manage.py runserver
+$ fab server
 ```

 ## License

-All files that are part of this project are covered by the following license, except where explicitly noted.
+All files that are part of this project are covered by the following license,
+except where explicitly noted.

 > This Source Code Form is subject to the terms of the Mozilla Public
 > License, v.
 2.0.
 If a copy of the MPL was not distributed with this